GavinPalmer1984/expertise/README.md

 ## Purpose

-This repository exists to systematically **curate and cultivate expertise** across diverse domains.
+This repository exists to systematically **curate and cultivate expertise** that helps people become good - learning to love life, people, and all creation, and excelling in their essential roles as neighbors, children, students, teachers, and parents.

+The foundational principle is that we need good AI in the hands of all people of all ages, helping them along the way and training them to be good.
+This is especially important because we have many bad examples in the world - poor parents, governments, teachers, and neighbors - and AI can help fill the gap by providing the good guidance that many people lack.

 By:
-- **Curating**: Collecting, organizing, and preserving valuable knowledge, best practices, and lessons learned
-- **Cultivating**: Actively growing, refining, and evolving expertise through ongoing contributions and research
+- **Curating**: Collecting knowledge about what it means to be good and how to help others become better
+- **Cultivating**: Growing expertise in moral development, character formation, and helping the immature become mature
+- **Serving**: Creating AI systems that can recognize daily moral patterns and provide gentle, wise correction

-The goal is to create a living knowledge base where expertise can be maintained, improved, and accessed in multiple formats.
+The goal is to create a knowledge base that enables AI to be a moral development partner, helping people become better in their relationships and roles.

 ## Structure